-Friends and family, we are so excited to announce that we are pregnant!
-Yes, both of us, pregnant.
-My wife, Minerva, whose body is furiously at work creating and housing a new human being from a microscopic cluster of cells, and me, equally pregnant with joy.
+Friends and family, we are so excited to announce that we are pregnant.
+Yes, both of us are pregnant.
+My wife, Minerva, whose body is furiously at work creating and housing a new human being from a microscopic cluster of cells, and I, are equally pregnant with joy.

-We are so excited for this journey, and also a little scared.
+We are so excited about this journey.
+Also a little scared.
 After all, pregnancy can take a serious toll on one’s body.
 Already, aching, fatigue, nausea, and vomiting are some of the ailments I have experienced while coming to grips with parenthood.
 Soon, our stomachs will swell, hers with a growing fetus, and mine with alcohol and unpasteurized cheese, for which I will develop insatiable pregnancy cravings.
 Our ankles and back may ache from the added weight, but we men are capable of enduring great pain to support the new life forming outside of us.

 To prepare our bodies for the demands of labor, Minerva will eat a balanced diet, attend a gentle yoga class, and learn a variety of controlled breathing techniques, while I will practice absentmindedly scrolling through memes on my phone from a distant room.
 On our obstetrician’s suggestion, I have also begun sleeping eleven hours and treating myself to a weekly prenatal massage.